 By tracking your spending, you get a better picture of where your money is going.
 Before you start your holiday shopping, make a budget and track every transaction you make.

 Your loved ones love you, not what you can buy them.
 Choose gifts based on what you can afford.
-Set a spending budget for gifts separate from your regular monthly budget, and ensure when added to your other allowed spendings you still have enough left over for monthly expenses the following month!
+Set a spending budget for gifts separate from your regular monthly budget.
+Ensure when added to your other allowed spending you still have enough left over for monthly expenses the following month!

 It’s tempting, especially when faced with resolutions to improve ourselves, to cut out everything that is not essential for our survival.
 Review what expenses are necessary for both your survival and your overall happiness.
 This doesn’t give you permission to buy everything you desire!
 However, it doesn’t mean you only have to buy food, water and shelter, either.
 Devise a budget that works for you and your family to take into the new year!